galaxyproject/training-material/topics/ecology/tutorials/Ecoregionalization_tutorial/tutorial.md

 - ClaraClust
 - EcoMap

-And in this tutorial we will be using 5 more tools to formatting data before run the ecoregionalization workflow:
+And in this tutorial we will be using 5 more tools to format data before running the ecoregionalization workflow:

 - Advanced cut
 - Column Regex Find And Replace
 - Filter Tabular
 - Merge Columns
-- Interactive JupyTool and notebook
+- Interactive JupyterLab and notebook

 Let's delve into the tutorial, outlining each step and tool to manage the creation of ecoregionalization maps.